 To read more about the reasons I think history is an essential subject, read my essay titled “Why Teach History?”

-This website was designed to help people keep abreast of my latest projects, provide access to my publications, and serve as resource for the teachers and students attending my workshops and presentations.
+This website was designed to help people keep abreast of my latest projects, provide access to my publications, and serve as resource for the teachers and students attending my presentations.